elennick/retry4j/README.md

 ### RetryListener

-Two RetryListener's are offered in case you want to be able to add logic that will execute immediately after a failed try or immediately before the next retry (for example, you may want to log or output a statement when something is retrying).
+RetryListener's are offered in case you want to be able to add logic that will execute immediately after a failed try or immediately before the next retry (for example, you may want to log or output a statement when something is retrying).
 These listeners can be specified like so:

         CallExecutor executor = new CallExecutor(config);